sadams/node-migrate-orm2/README.md

 }
 ```

-And our Grunt tasks look like this:
+And our Grunt tasks looks like this:

 ```
 grunt.registerAsyncTask('migrate:generate', '', function(done){